Timelike Ricci bounds for low regularity spacetimes by optimal transport: Main results and consequences

 Given the estimate \eqref{Eq:RIC BD}, let $(\varepsilon_k)_{k\in\N}$ be a fixed sequence in $(0,\infty)$ decreasing to $0$, let $\{\check{\Rmet}_\varepsilon : \varepsilon > 0\}$ be a family of smooth Lorentzian metrics satisfying all properties of \autoref{Le:Approx}, and set

 For $k\in\N_\infty$, according to \eqref{Eq:X def} we write

 In the sequel, we set

-\subsection{Uniform convergence}
+\subsubsection{Uniform convergence}

-Before really getting started, in this technical section, we prove the uniform convergence of $(\tsep_k)_{k\in\N}$ to $\tsep_\infty$ on compact subsets of $\smash{\scrM_{\ll_\infty}}$, cf.~\autoref{Cor:Unif cvg}.
+In this technical section, we recapitulate the uniform convergence of $(\tsep_k)_{k\in\N}$ to $\tsep_\infty$ on compact subsets of $\smash{\scrM_{\ll_\infty}}$, cf.~\autoref{Cor:Unif cvg}.
 This will be needed in the proof of \autoref{Le:recovery sequence}, cf.~\eqref{Eq:Inclusion Omega}.
-For a similar result coming from approximation of the metric by smooth metrics with \emph{wider} light cones, see \cite[Prop.~A.2]{ms}.
+For a similar result coming from approximation of the reference metric by smooth metrics with \emph{wider} light cones, see \cite[Prop.~A.2]{ms}.